 I’ve said it countless times before, but I’m worried about the incredibly historic houses that are slowly being swallowed by the industrial buildings in the southeastern end of Carondelet, down by the river.
 Some are so old they are stone,… Continue Reading

-If there’s anything positive to say since I stopped by Vulcan Street since last July, is that the out of control plant life is not as bad this year.
-But observant readers might notice I’ve added the “ruins” tag to… Continue Reading
+Update: See the state of preservation of the street in August of 2020.
+If there’s anything positive to say since I stopped by Vulcan Street since last July, is that the out of control plant life is not as bad… Continue Reading

-Update: Demolished in the late winter and spring of 2020.
+Update: Demolition was proposed, but as of the summer of 2020 the building still stands, gutted and vandalized.
 Anyone remember Watkins Furniture and Fuel?
-It looks like it was a huge store at one point, spreading across several different buildings.
-The stained glass is beautiful.
+It looks like it was a huge store at one point, spreading across several different buildings.… Continue Reading

 I like the mixture of apartments, stores and houses, all from different periods of time in the decades before and after the yer 1900.
 The apartments below are still in good condition, despite that many are now owned by negligent… Continue Reading